prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 5. The `comments` field is is an object type so just like with `Query.users` before, its own fields must be resolved.
 The `comments` resolver fetches comments data from the database.
 Like in step 3 this data becomes _backing type_ data.

 6. Much like the GraphQL `Comment` object field were resolved, so is `Comment`.
-Resolution runs once for every comment retrived from the database in the previous step.
+Resolution runs once for every comment retrieved from the database in the previous step.
 The `text` field is scalar so resolution of that path can terminate there.
 But the `likers` field is typed to an object and so once again goes through the object-field resolution pattern.

 7. A request to the database for users who liked this comment is made.